Information for High Schools

 - Choose the Transitional Math pathway that best suits the needs of your students.

 - Create a plan for developing the course curriculum to meet the competencies outlined by the state.
 You can choose to develop your own curriculum or use the sample curriculum provided by the state.
-(Note: The state-developed curriculum for the STEM transitional math course will not be completed until Summer 2020.)

 - Sign an MOU (Memo of Understanding) with Parkland College.

 Community colleges may submit course partnerships to a state panel for portability, which would allow students who complete a Transitional Math course with a C or higher to use their guaranteed placement at any community college in the state.
-Submissions will begin in Fall 2019.

-Parkland College Transitional Math Coordinators:
+Parkland College Transitional Math Contacts:

 Brian Mercer, Mathematics Department Chair